anujnarayan23/mediawiki/README.md

 $ cd /MediaWiki/Docker/Database
 $ docker build -t anuj23/mediawiki:db .
 ```
-## run the GKE cluster command to connect to the cluster
+## Run the GKE cluster command to connect to the cluster

 ### Create a namespace
 ```shell